 Grades: Grades are assigned using the typical curve.
 A standardized score is calculated as the state's difference from the mean or average, expressed in standard deviations.
-Grades are as follows: A = 2/3 standard deviation above the mean; B = 2/3 standard deviation deviations above the mean; C = 1/3 standard deviation below and 1/3 standard deviation above the mean; C = 1/3 standard deviation below the mean.
+Grades are as follows: A = 2/3 standard deviation above the mean; B = between 1/3 and 2/3 standard deviations above the mean; C = between 1/3 standard deviation below and 1/3 standard deviation above the mean; D = between 1/3 and 2/3 standard deviations below the mean; F = 2/3 standard deviation below the mean.